 Other sources used for emission factors include our energy supplier, Statistics Finland, Motiva, Finnish Government publications, the Finnish Environment Institute (Syke), VTT Technical Research Centre of Finland, WWF as well as some individual scientific publications and emissions reported by service providers.

-Emission calculations for Sievin Jalkine for 2020-2024, and this report, have been produced by Third Rock Finland Oy.
+Sievin Jalkine's emissions calculation for 2020-2023 and this report was produced by Third Rock Finland Oy.

 sievi.com